Toggle: English / Spanish

 You may start feeling better a few weeks after starting treatment.
 If you take medicine, you will need to stay on the medicine for several months to feel good and prevent depression from returning.
 If your depression keeps coming back, you may need to stay on your medicine for a long period.

 Chronic depression may make it harder for you to manage other illnesses such as

 or .
-Ask your doctor for help in managing these health problems.
+Ask your provider for help in managing these health problems.

 or can make depression worse.
-Talk to your doctor about getting help.
+Talk to your provider about getting help.

 When to Contact a Medical Professional

 If you have thoughts of suicide or harming yourself or others, call your local emergency number (such as 911) right away.
 Or go to the hospital emergency room.